 For livestock and fertilizer, meteorological-based temporalization (described in Section 3.3.5.3) is used for month-to-day and day-to-hour temporalization.
-Monthly profiles are based on the daily data underlying the EPA estimates.
-Fertilizer uses different state-specific year-to-month profiles than livestock but uses the same meteorological-based month-to-hour profiles as livestock in the same way as was done for other recent platforms.
+Monthly profiles for livestock are based on the daily data underlying the EPA estimates from 2014NEIv2.
+The fertilizer inventory includes monthly emissions from FEST-C, and uses the same meteorological-based month-to-hour profiles as livestock in the same way as was done for other recent platforms.